axoflow/axosyslog-core-docs/content/filterx/filterx-comparing/_index.md

 Make sure to:

-- Enclose strings and templates in double-quotes.
+- Enclose literal strings and templates in double-quotes.
+For macros and variables do not use quotes.
 - Use the `$` character before macros.

-Note that:
+Note that you can use:

-- You can use type casting anywhere where you can use templates to apply a type to the result of the template expansion.
+- type casting anywhere where you can use templates to apply a type to the result of the template expansion.
-- You can use any macro in the expression, including user-defined macros from parsers and classifications.
+- any macro in the expression, including user-defined macros from parsers and classifications.
-- You can use boolean operators to combine comparison expressions.
+- boolean operators to combine comparison expressions.

 ## Compare the type (strict equality) {#strict-equality}